 Hurricane Season in Central America

 Typical hurricane season for Central America can stretch from June to November, but it's usually concentrated in August through October, so if you're planning a trip during this time, make sure to take precautions and know what to do in the case of an emergency.

 Central America also has a distinct wet season (also known as "green season" because of the lusher landscape during this season), but the months can vary slightly around the region, so check the country-specific information below.
 While your planned travel and activities can be more interrupted during this time, it's still worth visiting if you know how to prepare and pack.
 If you want more consistent weather, head to the southern parts of the region closest to the equator.

 Costa Rica is a tropical country year round being that it is just north of the equator.
-The average temperature on the coasts is 81 degrees.
+The average temperature on the coasts is 81 degrees Fahrenheit (27 degrees Celsius).

 There are two seasons in Costa Rica—the dry and the rainy season.
 The dry season spans December to April, and the rainy season from May to November, coinciding with hurricane season.
 It's typically strongest in September and October, and some businesses will even close down during that time.

 The variables that affect the temperature in Belize are elevation, proximity to the coast, and the Caribbean trade winds.

 Panama is the closest Central American country to the equator and is the most humid.

 Guatemala’s coastal regions are typically the warmest parts of the country.
-The coastal average annual temperature is about 80 F (27 C), but during the warmest months of March and April, the temperature can hit up to 100 degrees.
+The coastal average annual temperature is about 80 degrees Fahrenheit (27 degrees Celsius), but during the warmest months of March and April, the temperature can hit up to 100 degrees F (38 C).

 The dry season from November until May is the time of year to go if you plan to be outdoors most of the time.